Skip to content

 return AsyncReadAwaiter(fd, buffer, size);

 You might have noticed that we use recv instead of read.
-The difference is that recv has a flags parameter; we currently pass 0, but later we will use the MSG_NOSIGNAL flag to avoid the SIGPIPE issue. read does not support a flags parameter.
+The difference is that recv has a flags parameter.
+We currently pass 0, but we will eventually use the MSG_NOSIGNAL flag to avoid SIGPIPE issues. read does not support the flags parameter.

-In await_resume(), we use a suspended_ flag to distinguish between two paths.
-Previous versions used result_ < 0 to make the judgment, but there is a subtle bug here: if on the fast path recv returns a non-EAGAIN error (like ECONNRESET), result_ is negative, and await_resume would mistakenly think we took the suspend path, thereby calling remove_event—but at this point the fd was never registered with epoll at all, and remove_event inside epoll_ctl(DEL) might modify errno, overwriting the real error code.
-Using a suspended_ flag allows us to precisely distinguish between "got an error on the fast path, return directly" and "suspended, resumed, and then read."
+Inside await_resume(), we use a suspended_ flag to distinguish between the two paths.
+The previous version used result_ < 0 to check, but this contained a subtle bug: if recv returned a non-EAGAIN error (such as ECONNRESET) on the fast path, result_ would be negative. await_resume would mistakenly assume we took the suspend path and proceed to call remove_event.
+However, since the file descriptor was never registered with epoll in the first place, the epoll_ctl(DEL) inside remove_event might modify errno, overwriting the actual error code.
+Using the suspended_ flag allows us to precisely distinguish between "returning immediately with an error from the fast path" and "resuming from suspension and reading."

-async_write is slightly more complex than async_read because TCP's write might only write part of the data.
-On a non-blocking socket, send might return fewer bytes than you requested—this doesn't mean an error occurred, it just means the send buffer temporarily can't hold more data.
-So we need to loop sending until all data is written or we encounter an unrecoverable error.
+async_write is slightly more complex than async_read because a TCP write might only send a portion of the data.
+On a non-blocking socket, send may return a value smaller than the number of bytes you requested.
+This does not indicate an error; it simply means the send buffer is temporarily full.
+Therefore, we need to loop sending until all data is written or an unrecoverable error occurs.

 /// 异步 write 的 awaiter(需要处理部分写入)